 ~ All teachers in Alberta must have a Bachelor of Education and Alberta Certification: If you have a BEd from somewhere else, we might be able to help you transfer it, if there is enough time.

-Founded in 2010, the Waldorf Independent School of Edmonton (WISE) is a solidly established and yet growing school that fosters an environment where the whole child is nourished and taught in a screen-free classroom setting.
-The school is supported by a caring group of parents and teachers, serving children from kindergarten to grade 8.
-The individual must be passionate about, and interested in learning and implementing Waldorf pedagogy.
+Founded in 2010, the Waldorf Independent School of Edmonton (WISE) is a solidly established and growing school that fosters an environment where the whole child (head, heart and hands) is nourished.
+The WISE is supported by a caring group of parents and teachers, serving children from kindergarten to grade 9.
+Candidates must be passionate about, and or interested in learning and implementing Waldorf pedagogy.
 Funds and bursaries are available to facilitate Waldorf training.
-In-house mentoring is also provided.
+Enjoy working within a warm, thoughtful and community-minded faculty.
 We invite you to bring your talent, ideas, energy and enthusiasm to help us prepare children for the opportunities and challenges of their future.

 Salary and Benefits: